timekit-io/booking-js/README.md

 Booking.js is meant as an easy to use, drop-in script that does it's job without any coding required.
 It's made for the browser and is quite similar to Stripe's Checkout.js.

-*This repo is only for the curious soul that would like to customize the widget beyond settings provided out of the box.*
+*This repo is mainly for community contributions and the curious soul that would like to customize the widget beyond settings provided out of the box.*

 ## Dependencies